-Elections are conducted by the Western Australian Electoral Commission (WAEC) to ensure elections are conducted independently and with impartiality.
+We engage the Western Australian Electoral Commission (WAEC) to conduct the local government election to ensure is it managed independently and with impartiality.
 The WAEC appoints a Returning Officer to oversee the election, with this person taking candidate nominations, receiving votes and supervising the count on election night.

 Nominations are open for a period of eight days and must be received by the Returning Officer by 4.00pm on the day of close of nominations, which is 37 days before election day.
 If the number of candidates is equal to the number of vacancies, the candidate is elected unopposed.
 If there are more candidates than vacancies, the election will proceed.

 The voting method for local government elections is first-past-the-post, with elections conducted by either in person voting or through postal voting.
 Votes must be received by the Returning Officer by 6.00pm on polling day in order to be counted.

 Results are made available on the WAEC website as soon as possible after the close of polls, and official notice is also given as soon as practicable following the election.

 The City of Melville has 12 Councillors and a Mayor who represent six wards across the City.
 At each election, six councillors (half of council) are elected for terms of four years.
 The Mayor is elected every four years (every second election) in what is called a Mayoral election.

 Eligible electors are residents of the City who are able to vote in Commonwealth elections and are listed on the State and Commonwealth electoral rolls.
 If you are enrolled on the State Electoral Roll, you are automatically enrolled on the corresponding Local Government Roll.
 To check your enrolment, visit the WAEC website.
 Enrolments and changes to enrolments close 50 days prior to polling day.